enrdrigo/equivariant_nn_zfs/README.md

 Prepare your dataset:
 The dataset must be an .extxyz file with an attribute target_L2 in each structure's info dictionary, storing the 3×3 tensor to be predicted.
 Run training:
-python equivariant_nn.py
+python main.py
 This script will:

 Load and preprocess the data.
-Train the model on 90% of the dataset.
+Train the model on 80% of the dataset.
-Evaluate on the remaining 10%.
+Evaluate on the remaining 20%.
-Plot training loss and parity plots.
 Custom Model Settings (optional):
 Adjust parameters such as:

 pol_cut_num=6
 nbessel=8
 rcut=5.0
-nchannels=2
+nchannels=4
-irreps_sh=Irreps('0e + 1o + 2e + 3o')
+irreps_sh=Irreps('0e + 1o + 2e')
 to tune model complexity and radial/angular resolution.

-📊 Output

-Loss Plot: Tracks per-component error throughout training.
-Parity Plots: Compare predicted vs. true components for each spherical harmonic term.
-MSE Score: Mean squared error on test data.

-📌 Notes

-Designed for general 3×3 symmetric tensor prediction tasks where rotational equivariance matters.
-""Easily"" extendable to other spherical tensor orders or to learn vector/scalar quantities.